pUrGe12/TerminAI/README.md

 2. If the task is acheivable by the terminal, then the commands present in the `/bin` directory will suffice.
 This means...

-What if we just pass the json data to the model, ask them to use the available functions in `/bin` and give code.
+We just pass the json data to the model, ask them to use the available functions in `/bin` and give code.
 Then execute that!

-Yoooooo........